 The Care Act

-There were lots of different laws on care and support.
+There were a lot of different laws on care and support.
 This made it difficult to know what care and support you could get.

-A personal budget is money which you get from the local authority to pay for things you need or may want.
-The money you get is to help you achieve your aspirations for the future.
+A personal budget is money you get from the Local Authority to pay for things you need or may want.
+The money is to help you achieve your aspirations for the future.

 This video was created to help explain what a personal budget is and how you can get one: